“What’s your nationality? Are you Chinese or Japanese?”

 But the nisei were not the only ones who were silent.
 As a sansei, I chose to be silent about the taunts and feeling like an “other” because I didn’t want to worry my parents.
 My family and I lived in a practically all-white neighborhood on the north side of Chicago, and I was the only minority in my group of friends.

-I didn’t vent my angst to them either, because I didn’t want them feeling sorry for me.
-I thought discrimination of this sort was something to which my friends could not easily relate–after all, they fit into this society like a round peg in a round hole and had not yet grasped the meaning of empathy.
+I didn’t vent my angst to my friends either, because I didn’t want them feeling sorry for me.
+I thought discrimination of this sort was something to which they could not easily relate–after all, they fit into this society like a round peg in a round hole and had not yet grasped the meaning of empathy.
 I sensed the only sentiment at this stage of their lives would be of pity, which to me at that young age, would be a fate worse than death.

 “We don’t think of you as Japanese.
 You’re like the rest of us–regular, you know, white,” they would say.